PRITYDAS/IMDb-Data-Analysis/README.md

 # IMDb-Data-Analysis
-This is a brief analysis IMDb dataset.
+This is a brief analysis of IMDb dataset using Excel.
 # Introduction
 IMDb (Internet Movie Database) is a popular online database for information related to films, television programs, and video games.It includes details such as cast, crew, release dates, plot summaries, and user ratings.
 IMDb is a popular resource for film enthusiasts and industry professionals to explore and discover information about a vast array of entertainment content.
 The dataset includes details like user ratings, reviews, and various attributes related to films, providing a robust foundation for data-driven analyses in the realm of cinema and television.
 # This project includes steps as following: